nordseele/hans_install/README.md

 Press the "Write" button to start writing the image to your SD.
 It will take a few minutes.

 At the end of the process, RPI imager will unmount the card.

 Put it in the Raspberry Pi and power the Pi up.

+Note: Don't try to remove the Pi from its 3d printed case when the SD card is still present in the slot.
+You may damage it.

 #### 3) SSH into the PI from a terminal

+It may take a few minutes the first time until the Pi shows up on the network.

 Open a terminal window and connect to the Raspberry Pi via SSH.
 The password is "raspberry".